Supercapacitor: Electrical double-layer capacitance

-Accordingly, capacitance C is greatest in capacitors made from materials with a high permittivity ε, large electrode plate surface areas A and small distance between plates d.
-As a result, double-layer capacitors have much higher capacitance values than conventional capacitors, arising from the extremely large surface area of activated carbon electrodes and the extremely thin double-layer distance on the order of a few ångströms (0.3–0.8 nm), of order of the Debye length.
+Accordingly, capacitance $C$ is greatest in capacitors made from materials with a high permittivity $\varepsilon$, large electrode plate surface areas $A$ and small distance between plates $d$.
+As a result, double-layer capacitors have much higher capacitance values than conventional capacitors, arising from the extremely large surface area of activated carbon electrodes and the extremely thin double-layer distance on the order of a few ångströms (0.3±– nm), of order of the Debye length.

-Assuming that the minimum distance between the electrode and the charge accumulating region cannot be less than the typical distance between negative and positive charges in atoms of ~0.05 nm a general capacitance upper limit of ~18 μF/cm^{2} has been predicted for non-faradaic capacitors.
+Assuming that the minimum distance between the electrode and the charge accumulating region cannot be less than the typical distance between negative and positive charges in atoms of 0.05 nm a general capacitance upper limit of 18 cm2 has been predicted for non-faradaic capacitors.

-The main drawback of carbon electrodes of double-layer SCs is small values of quantum capacitance which act in series with capacitance of ionic space charge.
+The main drawback of carbon electrodes of double-layer supercapacitors is small values of quantum capacitance which act in series with capacitance of ionic space charge.
 Therefore, further increase of density of capacitance in SCs can be connected with increasing of quantum capacitance of carbon electrode nanostructures.

 The amount of charge stored per unit voltage in an electrochemical capacitor is primarily a function of the electrode size.
 The electrostatic storage of energy in the double-layers is linear with respect to the stored charge, and correspond to the concentration of the adsorbed ions.
 Also, while charge in conventional capacitors is transferred via electrons, capacitance in double-layer capacitors is related to the limited moving speed of ions in the electrolyte and the resistive porous structure of the electrodes.
 Since no chemical changes take place within the electrode or electrolyte, charging and discharging electric double-layers in principle is unlimited.
 Real supercapacitors lifetimes are only limited by electrolyte evaporation effects.